eparra29/VoidStar/README.md

 # VoidStar

-Brought To You By:
+Brought To You By Team_09:

-1. Clayton Matulich
+* Clayton Matulich
-2. Elie Puffelis
+* Elie Puffelis
-3. Ernesto Parra
+* Ernesto Parra
-4. Yao Wang
+* Yao Wang

-## Team 09's 3D Final Group Game Project
+# About

-VoidStar is a first person shooter game that takes place in the dark cold void of space.
-The player is tasked with making their way to ship dock on their planetary base and picking the best fighter so that they can take down a flock of enemy fighters threatening their base.
+VoidStar is a first person shooter game that takes place on the planet of Yavin 04.
+The player is playing as star pilot first tasked with running through a rain of laser fire to get to their starfighter which is located in the large fighter base located in the middle of the map.
+Once the player makes it through that and arrives at their ship they will be sent up into space to fight off the enemy.
+The player will have to hunt enemy fighters in the alloted time that they have and save the day!

+# Controls

-## Control Instructions
+## Ground Controls

-The game follows the traditional W A S D movement controls
-1. W - Foward Movement
+* W - Foward Movement
-2. A - Left Movement
+* A - Left Movement
-3. S - Down Movement
+* S - Down Movement
-4. D - Right Movement
+* D - Right Movement

-Mobile Controls?
+* Mouse/Trackpad - Look Around

+## Space Controls
+* Mouse/Trackpad - Look Around
+* Click - Fire